HarveyD/seng-portfolio/README.md

 - Add a header with all the sections available in the website.
 On click of the section, it will auto scrol; to the section

 ## Troubleshooting Information
+### Bugs
+It seems that `react-snap` prevents the classes being applied on the landing page - this results in no animations being played after `react-snap` is run.
+I'll have to see how I can fix this.

 ### Windows
 - If an issue is encountered around running `npm start` try: `npm i -g react-scripts`